sandialabs/slycat/docs/create-cca.rst

 Next Steps
 ----------

-Now that you've created your first CCA model it's time to [[Create a Timeseries Model]].
+Now that you've created your first CCA model it's time to :ref:`Create a Timeseries Model`.